 What can I do with a B.S. in Genetics from Iowa State?

-Students with the B.S. degree find employment in the biotechnology, health, or food industries or in academic research laboratories.
-Many of our students pursue graduate school in genetic counseling, biomedical research, plant sciences research or professional programs.
+Students with the B.S. degree find employment in the biotechnology, healthcare, or food industries or in academic research laboratories.
+Many students pursue graduate school in genetic counseling, biomedical research, plant sciences research or professional healthcare programs such as medicine.
 Recent graduates moving directly into employment, work as technologists and project managers for biotechnology companies such as Monsanto, Corteva Biosciences (formerly DuPont Pioneer), Neogen Genomics, Integrated DNA Technologies, NewLink Genetics, Calyxt, and Orion Genomics and in chemistry, biology, cytogenetics, and genotyping labs in hospitals and universities.

 Completion of the B.S. in Genetics also fulfills the coursework requirements for entry into almost any health-related professional program (M.D., D.O., D.V.M., M.P.H., O.D., etc.) as well as into graduate programs leading to an M.S. or Ph.D. degree in biological sciences disciplines.